John Golden, Chairperson

 The Department of Foreign Languages offers majors in Spanish, French and Foreign Languages, and minors in French, German, Italian Studies and Spanish.

 The Department of Foreign Languages fulfills its mission by teaching foreign languages, cultures and literatures, by promoting cross-cultural understanding, and by presenting models of effective pedagogy.
 Members of the Department also serve the College and wider community in areas pertaining to foreign languages.

-The Department offers courses at various levels in Arabic, Chinese, French, German, Greek, Biblical Hebrew, Italian, Latin and Spanish, which meet General Education requirements.
-Students are expected to develop and increase their proficiency in a foreign language, whether continuing one previously studied or beginning a new one.
-Proficiency entails communication, cultural understanding, connections with other areas of knowledge, comparisons on the nature of language and culture, and participation in multilingual communities.
+The Department offers courses at various levels in Chinese, French, German, Italian, Latin and Spanish, which meet Cornerstone General Education requirements.
+Students are expected to develop and increase their proficiency in a foreign language, whether continuing one previously studied or beginning a new foreign language.
+Proficiency entails communication, cultural understanding, and connections with other areas of knowledge; comparisons on the nature of language and culture, and participation in multilingual communities.